top of page

 Competitions

-Once skaters have gained experience and continue to practice and work hard, they may have the opportunity and be selected at some point to represent Great Britain at International level.
+Once skaters have gained experience and continue to practice and work hard, they may have the opportunity and be selected at some point to represent their club or Great Britain at International level.
 Coach Zoe has represented GB and it is the ultimate honour for each skater to be able to represent their country in this sport.
-We will provide all skaters that compete in competitions with a competition pack containing information on what to expect, what to bring and other useful information.

 Club Membership